-Gov Wike should sack Tonye Briggs – President, CONE - Nigeria Today
+Gov Wike Should Sack Tonye Briggs – President, CONE - Nigeria Today

-The National President of Coalition of Nigeria Entertainers lashes out at Mrs Tonye Briggs-Onyide for maladministration.
+The National President of Coalition of Nigeria Entertainers, CONE has lashed out at Mrs Tonye Briggs-Onyide for maladministration.

 The President of CONE, Mr Kanule Nwiya who is popularly known as Bishop of Comedy pointed out several reasons why the honourable commissioner & Permanent Secretary for Culture & Tourism Ministry should be sacked.